Lectures

 - More information can be found on StudOn and Campo.

-- Content: In this laboratory course the theory from the lecture Digital Signal Processing is applied in practice, using the programming environment MATLAB.
+- Content: In this laboratory course the theory from the lecture Digital Signal Processing is applied in practice, using the programming environment Python.
 The topics include quantization, spectral analysis, FIR and IIR filter design, filter banks and adaptive filters.
-The course consists of 5 guided experiments in which students work on programming problems in groups of two, and a group project in which each group works on an individual project from the field of digital signal processing.
+The course consists of 5 guided experiments in which students work on programming problems in groups of two, and a 5-day block course where each group works on an individual project from the field of digital signal processing.
 The preparation, as well as the results of the past experiment will be examined by a short test at the beginning of each experiment.
 For passing the lab course, a minimum number of points from the tests and the project is required.
-The course requires previous experience in MATLAB programming.
-It is possible take the course in parallel to the DSP lecture, however, revision of the relevant lecture contents before each lab lesson, and participation in the DSP exercises and tutorials is required.
+The course requires previous experience in Python programming.
+It is possible to take the course in parallel to the DSP lecture, however, revision of the relevant lecture contents before each lab lesson, and participation in the DSP exercises is required.

 - ECTS: 2.5